openebs-archive/openebs-docs/docs/prerequisites.md

 2. On RHEL
 3. On Rancher OS

 OpenEBS target will use the iSCSI services inside the kubelet.
-It is recommended to remove iSCSI from the node if it presents on the node.

 <h4><a class="anchor" aria-hidden="true" id="On-Ubuntu"></a>On Ubuntu</h4>